davidbrochart/ipyscore/docs/source/index.rst

 Version: |release|

-A Jupyter widget for creating music notation
+A Jupyter widget for rendering music notation

 Quickstart